tools4j/stacked-off/README.md

 ## Load a site
 Assuming you have downloaded a Stack Exchange site, click on the 'Add Site' button.
-Enter the path that contains the 7z files, and Sites.xml file that you previously downloaded.
+Enter the path that contains the 7z file(s) and Sites.xml file that you previously downloaded.
 Select the site(s) that you wish to index.
 Click 'Next'

 Indexing can take some time.
 On my laptop indexing <a href="stackoverflow.com">stackoverflow.com</a> takes about 4 hours.